-SYLLABUS This cross cutting module extends practical hands on learning on a major theme of the Diploma namely plant knowledge and utilisation for the commercial, domestic, amenity and community horticulture and landscape sectors.
+This cross cutting module extends practical hands on learning on a major theme of the Diploma namely plant knowledge and utilisation for the commercial, domestic, amenity and community horticulture and landscape sectors.
 The module is designed to develop both practical and academic plant identification competencies.
 Allied with these competencies is a knowledge of the characteristics, uses, culture and application of each plant as applied to the nursery and landscape sectors.
-This learning takes place under supervision at the departmental School of Horticulture at the in-house nursery.
-Learners are assessed by means of tests from visual and live plant material as well as plant profiles and presentations in their Portfolio of
+This learning takes place under supervision at the departmental DUT WIL at the inhouse nursery.
+Learners are assessed by means of tests from visual and live plant material as well as plant profiles and presentations in their Portfolio of Evidence

-Evidence (POE).
+(POE).